BobBowles/MovieList/README.txt

 Installation
 ============

-For Version 1.0 the only supported platform is Linux.
-It _should_ work with Mac, but I do not have a Mac available for verifying the port.
-The port to Windows is not possible at present (May 2013) because the Python-gi libraries are not available for that platform (it _may_ be possible to back-port to Python 2.7 and use PyGTK instead).
+For Version 1.1 the only supported platform is Linux.
+It *should* work with Mac, but I do not have a Mac available for verifying the port.
+The port to Windows is not possible at present (May 2013) because the Python-gi libraries are not available for that platform (it *may* be possible to back-port to Python 2.7 and use PyGTK instead).

 System Requirements: